-During fiscal year 2023, the Foundation, acting in the capacity as sole member of three LLCs (West Side Fund II, LLC, West Side Fund III, LLC and West Side Fund IV, LLC) created in fiscal year 2022, transferred all member interests to a corporation, West Side Funds, Inc. (the Corporation) in exchange for all outstanding stock in the Corporation and thereafter transferred the stock in the Corporation to the Mississippi State Investment Pool.
+During fiscal year 2023, the Foundation transferred all member interests in West Side Fund II, LLC, West Side Fund III, LLC and West Side Fund IV, LLC, all created in fiscal year 2022 to a corporation, West Side Funds, Inc. (the Corporation) in exchange for all outstanding stock in the Corporation and thereafter transferred the stock in the Corporation to the Mississippi State Investment Pool.
 Additionally, West Side Fund I, LLC, a wholly owned subsidiary of the Foundation, was created in fiscal year 2022 and acquired The Mill at Mississippi State University located at 600 Russell Street, Starkville, MS in fiscal year 2023.